-Under Article 6 - b) - Ownership of Custom Work Product - The University is a 501 - (C) - 3, private non-profit educational institution.
+Under Article (6 - b) - 0 where the form Work Product - The University is a 501 - (C) - 3, private non-profit educational institution.
 The University is willing to negotiate terms and conditions that will be acceptable to both parties.

 Under Article 6 - c) - License to Embedded Software - Not applicable to this project